 Payments are issued by the 25th of each month.
-A payment is issued when a balance of $50 has accumulated or will be paid biannually, whichever happens first.
+A payment is issued when a balance of $50 has accumulated.
+Amounts less than $50 will be paid annually, unless the well is located in North Dakota which issues payments less than $50 biannually.
 Owners with interest in oil and gas wells in Texas or Oklahoma may elect to receive monthly payments for proceeds greater than $25.
 If you elect this option, please mail, email, or fax your request to Marathon Oil Company.
 Please note that your request must include the owner's signature.

 Please allow 10 business days to receive your check.
 If your check is lost or stolen, please contact Marathon Owner Relations immediately to stop payment.
-If your check is outdated, void the check and mail it to Marathon Oil Company with a request to reissue.
+If your check is stale dated, void the check and mail it to Marathon Oil Company with a request to reissue.